josefemanuele/GoodReadsWebScraper/README.md

 Launch the script as: ``` python main.py --url [starting_point url] ```

-The script will visit the provided page, extract and store the information, and continue with the first book in the "Related books" section which has not visited already.
+The script will visit the provided page, extract and store the information, and continue with the first book in the "Suggested books" section which has not visited already.